 Community Based Services For Family Support (Formerly Social Insurance) – Promote and encourage self-sufficiency to families requiring assistance with basic support (i.e. food, clothing, etc.) by providing quality human services.
 Services include: Food Stamps, and medical assistance (Medicaid), medical transportation payments, state supplementation payments (SSI), qualified Medicare benefits (QMB), vendor payments for nursing home care, in-home nursing care vendor payments and Kentucky transitional assistance program (KTAP) and other supportive services, Kentucky Children’s Heath Insurance Program (KCHIP).

-CBS for Protection & Permanency (Social Services) – Offer services to a family or any member thereof for the purpose of preserving, rehabilitating, recruiting or strengthening the family.
+Community Based Services for Protection & Permanency (Social Services) – Offer services to a family or any member thereof for the purpose of preserving, rehabilitating, recruiting or strengthening the family.
 Offer services to assist members of a family attain or retain the maximum self-support and personal independence.
 Services include: Serves all ages: protective service investigations of adults and children; family counseling; adoption counseling and information; emergency shelter care; foster care services; working with juveniles before court; family based services ranging from intensive services to limited situational needs for maintenance of families; support services to prevent family disruption and referral services.

 Ephraim McDowell Fort Logan Hospital – Provide quality medical care to individuals in Lincoln County and surrounding areas at the lowest possible cost.
 Services include: acute care, emergency services, Physical, Occupational, Speech, and Respiratory Therapies, X-Ray, Ultrasound, CT Scan, and Lab, and VIP Birthing Suites with Courtyard.